eosdac/eosdac-factory/README.md

 Eventually we plan to make building your own DAC (Decentralized Autonomous Community) as easy as following some prompts in an easy-to-use interface.
 Until we get there, we've put together some shell scripts to automate creating your own DAC on the Jungle Testnet.
 These scripts should get you familiar with the accounts, contracts, permissions, authorizations, APIs, tools, and interfaces that go into a fully working DAC.

 To get started, first run `./build_eos_tools.sh` to update and build the latest version of the EOSIO software and eosio.cdt compiler.
 Note, this will take quite some time to run depending on the speed of your computer.
-Please see the [EOSIO Mainnet Github Repo](https://github.com/EOS-Mainnet/eos) and the [EOSIO Contract Development Toolkit Repo](https://github.com/eosio/eosio.cdt) for help with installing any dependencies you may need.

 Next, open a new terminal window and start your key server with `./keosd.sh`